 If you want to test the Fast Pair not discoverable advertising with the hide UI indication mode, press Button 1.
 LED 3 starts blinking slowly.

 Wait until the Fast Pair Provider is added to Saved devices on the second Android device:

 Go to Settings > Google > Devices & sharing (or Device connections) > Devices > Saved devices.
 The paired device appears on the list.

 If the device does not appear on the list, wait until the data is synced between phones.

 Move the second Android device close to the Fast Pair Provider.
-If the device is in the show UI indication advertising mode, a notification similar to the following one appears:
+If you use the Model ID certified by Google and the device is in the show UI indication advertising mode, a notification similar to the following one appears:

 If the device is in the hide UI indication advertising mode, no notification appears.
 This is because the device advertises, but does not want to be paired with.
 You can verify that the device is advertising using the nRF Connect for Mobile application.

 In the show UI indication mode, when the notification appears, tap on it to trigger the Fast Pair procedure.

 Wait for the notification about successful Fast Pair procedure.
 LED 2 is lit to inform that the device is connected with the Bluetooth Central.